Zenonik/phoenixii-api/readme.md

 ## API Access
-If you need access to the Phoenix II interfaces, please contact your association or send an inquiry via the Phoenix II support system.
+If you need access to the Phoenix II API, please contact your association or send an inquiry via the Phoenix II support system.

+## Wiki
+A detailed description for each module can be found in our [Wiki](https://tricept.atlassian.net/wiki/spaces/PIIWIKI).

 ## Contact
 You can also contact the Developers directly via this e-mail: phoenix-api(at)it4sport(dot)de